TallKite/linnstrument-firmware/README.md

 CHANNEL PRESSURE FIX

 The LinnStrument normally resets pressure data at note on/off, and only sends pressure data for the most recent pad held.
 For non-MPE synths (or any synth played in "One Chan" or "ChPerRow" mode), releasing a note causes an abrupt jump in z-values from 0 to the value of whatever prior pad is held.
 Y-values behave similarly.
 MicroLinn includes a fix by KVR forum member teknico that solves the problem.
+Accessed through the microLinn menu.

 *Details: The output of both Y (timbre) and Z (loudness) when not using Polyphonic Aftertouch is thus changed:*
 * *Zero-value messages before note-on and note-off are only sent for the first simultaneous note on the same channel*
 * *Only the maximum value of all simultaneous notes on the same channel is sent* *This allows smoother playing in One Channel and Channel Per Row modes and better compatibility with non-MPE synths, while not impacting Channel per Note (MPE) mode (except in the rare case of more that one note on the same channel).
 See https://www.kvraudio.com/forum/viewtopic.php?t=591770*

-*This fix is permanently enabled.
-This is a rare instance of microLinn changing the behavior of the LinnStrument, as opposed to adding a new feature.
-If anyone prefers the old behavior, let us know, and we can make the new behavior optional.*

 OCTAVE TOGGLE, QUANTIZE TOGGLE